-There are two routes at Nottingham by which you can graduate as a doctor – the five-year course (A100) and the graduate entry four-year course (A101).
+There are three routes at Nottingham by which you can graduate as a doctor – the five-year course (A100 and A10L), the six-year course with a foundation year (A108 and A18L) and the graduate entry four-year course (A101).
 The objectives are the same, namely to equip you with the knowledge, skills and behaviour to allow you to graduate with the Bachelor of Medicine Bachelor of Surgery (BMBS) degree and to practise as a new doctor on the foundation training programme.
-In addition, if you are on the five-year course, you will obtain a Bachelor of Medical Sciences (BMedSci) degree after three years.
+In addition, if you are on the five-year or six-year course, you will also obtain a Bachelor of Medical Sciences (BMedSci) degree.

-Essentially, we want our junior doctors to learn from real-life patients and not exclusively from books or the internet.
-We have access to five teaching hospitals in the region with over 4,000 beds in total, and a catchment population of almost two million people for our teaching in primary care and community health services.
+You will learn from real-life patients and not exclusively from books or the internet.
+We have access to teaching hospitals in the region with more than 4,000 beds in total, and a catchment population of almost two million people for our teaching in primary care and community health services.